We help children and youth make better choices “in the moment”.

 We take pride in ourselves in commitment to social justice, anti-racism, anti-discrimination practices such as anti-oppressive, strength-based approach to serving clients.

-Fill out our intake form and someone will be in contact shortly.
+Fill out our SNAP intake form to register.

 SNAP® has a proven track record for changing lives.